 To the wives: A wife is to submit, because that is proper for a Christian woman to do.
 That is what Paul says—"as is fitting in the Lord."
 This is what a Christian woman does.
 She submits to her husband.
 She submits to the higher authority.

 One thing I learned when I was going through this was that "submit" and "obey" are not the same thing.
 "Obey" is for the children.
 "Obey" is a much harsher word.
 It means: You do what I say!
 "Submit" means: put yourself under.
 It is a more willing acquiescence to a wish or a command.
 You do it because it is Christian to do so.

 When God sets up levels of authority, He expects people to abide by them.
 God made Adam first, and He set up levels of authority.
 He expects all those, even though they may be equal in value to that person—meaning wives are equal in value in God's eyes to the husband—they must willingly put themselves under the authority of the other.

 To the husbands: Paul says: "Husbands, love your wives."
-Because you are in authority, and God has put you there, you'd better do the job right—with love.
+Because you are in authority, and God has put you there, you had better do the job right—with love.
 This is very succinct.

 He tells the woman to submit, because normally she has no problems leading.
 I found that women, 98% of the time, will wear the pants if they are offered.
 On the other hand, men have to learn to use that authority properly—in love.
 Some of them have to be kicked into leadership, because probably half the men would rather their wives lead anyway, because it takes a great burden off them.